PredixDev/px-helpers-design/README.md

 # px-helpers-design

-The px-helpers-design module consists of a variety of helper classes to use where needed in your Predix app.
+The Predix UI Helpers module consists of a variety of helper classes to use where needed in your Predix app.

 ## Dependencies

-Px's Helpers module depends on one other Px and one other inuitcss modules:
+The `px-helpers-design` module depends on one other Px module and one other inuitcss module:

 * [tools.responsive](https://github.com/inuitcss/tools.responsive)
 * [px-functions-design](https://github.com/PredixDev/px-functions-design)

 ## Upstream dependency

-The Helpers module is also an upstream dependency in this meta kit:
+The `px-helpers-design` module is also an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.com/PredixDev/px-starter-kit-design)